ttotenberg-ld/ld-guarded-release-runner/README.md

 1. Enter your LaunchDarkly credentials and configuration in the web UI
 2. Configure your metrics for error rate, latency, and business conversions
+3. Adjust the evaluation rate to control how frequently flag evaluations occur
-3. Click "Create LaunchDarkly Resources" to automatically create the flag and enabled metrics in LaunchDarkly
+4. (Optional) Click "Create LaunchDarkly Resources" to automatically create the flag and enabled metrics in LaunchDarkly
-4. Click "Start Simulation" to begin sending events
+5. Click "Save & Start Simulation" in the Controls pane to save your configuration and begin sending events
-5. The event log will show real-time updates of events being sent
-6. View the status panel to monitor the simulation
+6. View the status panel in the center to monitor the simulation and statistics
+7. Watch the real-time event log on the right side of the interface
-7. Click "Stop Simulation" when finished
+8. Click "Stop Simulation" when finished

 ## Resource Creation